-A comprehensive evaluation of soil properties down to 100 cm depth will be done in all gas fluxes measurement plots while establishing the reference and demonstration sites.
-Soil properties are implemented once during the project implementation, in 2021-2022.
-Soil sampling and analyses will be performed according to ICP Forest guidelines (Cools and de Vos, 2010; Konig et al., 2010), methodology providing comparable results.
-Sampling will be done in 3 repetitions in every reference and demo site or using a method providing comparable results.
+A comprehensive evaluation of soil properties down to 100 cm depth was done in all gas fluxes measurement plots while establishing the reference and demonstration sites.
+Soil properties were implemented once during the project implementation, in 2021-2022.
+Soil sampling and analyses were performed according to ICP Forest guidelines (Cools and de Vos, 2010; Konig et al., 2010), methodology providing comparable results.
+Sampling was done in 3 repetitions in every reference and demo site or using a method providing comparable results.
 A good procedure is sampling at north and south from gas measurement sites, as close as possible to gas sampling & measurement sites.
-Sampling sites will be located in a flat area representing average conditions in a reference or demo site.
-100 cm3 undisturbed soil samples will be collected at 0-10, 10-20, 20-30, 30-40, 40-50 cm depth and disturbed samples at 50-75 and 75-100 cm depth.
-After collection, samples are transferred to plastic bags with labels containing information on the project, sampling plot, repetition, depth and date.
+Sampling sites were located in a flat area representing average conditions in a reference or demo site.
+100 cm3 undisturbed soil samples were collected at 0-10, 10-20, 20-30, 30-40, 40-50 cm depth and disturbed samples at 50-75 and 75-100 cm depth.
+After collection, samples were transferred to plastic bags with labels containing information on the project, sampling plot, repetition, depth and date.

-Additionally, litter samples (10 x 10 cm to the whole depth) are collected nearby soil sampling sites in forest land.
+Additionally, litter samples ($10 \times 10 \text{ cm}$ to the whole depth) were collected nearby soil sampling sites in forest land.
 Small pits can be dug to collect samples if sampling with an auger is impossible.
 Litter samples in the field or in the laboratory should be cleaned from plants' green (living) parts.

-Soil and litter samples will be collected in the spring and summer of 2021 or 2022.
-However, the sampling period is not critical as far as the total content of elements is determined.
+Soil and litter samples were collected in the spring and summer of 2021 or 2022.

-After collection, samples are transported to LSFRI Silava laboratory of Forest environment and airdried.
-Then all samples will be dried at 105°C degrees, weighted to determine bulk density, milled and screened through a 1 mm sieve, and samples for elemental analyses will be milled and sieved through a 0.25 mm sieve.
-After the preparation of samples following parameters will be determined: bulk density, pH, N, P, K, Ca, Mg, C and ash content.
-Parameters which will be determined in soil and reference methods are provided in Table 2.
+After collection, samples were transported to LSFRI Silava laboratory of Forest environment and airdried.
+Then all samples were dried at 105°C degrees, weighted to determine bulk density, milled and screened through a 1 mm sieve, and samples for elemental analyses were milled and sieved through a 0.25 mm sieve.
+After the preparation of samples following parameters were determined: bulk density, pH, N, P, K, Ca, Mg, C and ash content.
+Parameters determined in soil and reference methods are provided in Table 2.